Conditions › Post-Surgical Rehab › Post-Op Spine

 Our Post-Op Spine Program

-• Movement precaution education — Clear guidance on positions and movements to avoid during healing (specific to your surgery)
+- Movement precaution education — Clear guidance on positions and movements to avoid during healing, specific to your surgery type and your surgeon’s instructions

-• Walking program — Progressive walking is typically the cornerstone of early spinal surgery recovery
+- Walking program — Progressive walking is typically the cornerstone of early spinal surgery recovery, building endurance and promoting tissue healing

-• Core stabilization — Gentle, progressive reactivation of the deep core muscles that support and protect the spine
+- Core stabilization — Gentle, progressive reactivation of the deep core muscles (transverse abdominis, multifidus) that support and protect the spine during all activities

-• Scar tissue management — Techniques to prevent adhesions and maintain tissue mobility
+- Scar tissue management — Hands-on techniques to prevent adhesions and maintain tissue mobility around the surgical site

-• Range of motion restoration — Gradual restoration of spinal and extremity mobility within surgical guidelines
+- Range of motion restoration — Gradual restoration of spinal and extremity mobility within your surgeon’s specific guidelines

-• Strengthening progression — Building back, core, hip, and leg strength to support the spine
+- Strengthening progression — Building back, core, hip, and leg strength through carefully progressed exercises to support and protect the spine long-term

-• Functional training — Returning to daily activities with proper body mechanics
+- Functional training — Returning to daily activities with proper body mechanics, including lifting, bending, reaching, and work-specific tasks

 What to Expect

 Post-surgical spine rehabilitation timelines vary significantly by procedure.
-Discectomy patients often begin PT within two to four weeks and recover within two to three months.
-Fusion patients typically begin PT four to eight weeks after surgery and may require three to six months of rehabilitation.
+Discectomy patients often begin physical therapy within two to four weeks and recover within two to three months.
+Fusion patients typically begin therapy four to eight weeks after surgery and may require three to six months of structured rehabilitation.
+Your surgeon will determine the appropriate start date based on your healing.

 Early rehabilitation focuses on walking, posture, and protecting the surgical site.
-As healing progresses, we gradually increase strengthening and functional demands.
-Your therapist will follow your surgeon’s protocol and communicate regularly to report progress and confirm advancement.
+As healing progresses, we gradually increase strengthening and functional demands based on objective progress measures and your surgeon’s protocol milestones.
+Home exercises are a critical component — your therapist will ensure you know exactly what to do between sessions.

 Schedule Today